 When some or all of these conditions are met, it is indicative that this could be linked to our life purpose.
 More often than not, this work also benefits others in some way.
 The passion we bring to our actions serves to inspire others.

 However, not all of us feel like we found our life's purpose and the most meaningful way to live our lives.
 Sometimes it takes several years to stumble upon purpose, and sometimes it can even take a tragedy or a difficult life situation to find meaning in life.
-For example a rare disease contracted by someone I love can motivate me to dedicate my life to research and finding a cure for that.
+For example a rare disease contracted by someone we love can motivate us to dedicate our life to research and finding a cure for that.
 An experience of emotional trauma may push one to study psychology or some form of healing.
 An inspirational figure in the family may nudge you to try that same path for yourself.

 Questions To Help You Find Your Life's Purpose!

 1. Follow your Desire: What is the thing you really look forward to doing?
 It excites you to even think about it!
 Is it food, wine, friends, outdoor activity, leading a workshop, working in technology, creating a work of art?
 Or do you get fired up about people using plastic straws and ziplock bag and want to create a plastic-free world?
 Desire acts like fuel for the rocket of your purpose filled life.
 We need to recognize them and also discern between them.
 Not all desires are healthy or pointing to purpose.
 We could crave chocolate everyday but that does not always point to a career as a chocolatier.